 The Commodity Supplemental Food Programs (CSFP) is a Federally funded program, which works to improve the health of low-income pregnant and breastfeeding women, other new mothers up to one year postpartum, infants, children up to age six, and elderly people at least 60 years of age by supplementing their diets with nutritious USDA commodity foods.
 It provides food and administrative funds to States to supplement the diets of these groups.

 2-1-1 – Much like calling 9 1 1 on your phone.This service will ask you a few questions about what you need then match you with places that can help you. (no website just call 2-1-1)

-WIC is a food and nutrition program that is here to help pregnant women and families with young children.
-The Special Supplemental Nutrition Program for Women, Infants and Children (WIC) provides nutrition education, nutritious foods, breastfeeding support and information.more about wic
+WIC Woman , Infants and Children WIC is a food and nutrition program that is here to help pregnant women and families with young children.
+The Special Supplemental Nutrition Program for Women, Infants and Children (WIC) provides nutrition education, nutritious foods, breastfeeding support and information.

 Stcokbox – Wissconsin over 60 years old.
 Read more here http://www.hungertaskforce.org/food-bank/how-to-get-food/stockbox/

 If you are a senior, living in Wisconsin on a fixed income, over 60 years, or if you care about someone who fits this description, sign them up for the monthly Stockbox program!
 It’s free, pre-packaged boxes of food delivered to low-income senior housing sites and senior centers.
-For a list of current sites, click here.
-To view a map of sites, click here.
+How to get help.

 Kohl’s Cares and Hunger Task Force (Milwaukee)- Kohl’s Serving Up Supper for Kids.
 Through this program, kids 18 and under can eat supper this summer at supervised locations like schools, parks and community centers throughout Milwaukee.
 Dial 2-1-1 for meal times and locations closest to your zip code.